Home > About CHARGE > Research > Foundation Supported Research

 CHARGE Syndrome Foundation Scientific Research Grant Program

 Thanks to the generosity of our donors, over the years the Foundation has been able to fund high quality CHARGE syndrome-related research projects.
 Many of our grant recipients have published their research in prestigious journals.
-Our research grant recipients have gone on to receive over $11,500,000 from the NIH and other government agencies.
+Our research grant recipients have gone on to receive close to $12 million from the NIH and other government agencies.

 If you are a researcher or know anyone who would be interested in this opportunity, please see the below scientific research grant program details.
 Grants are available for up to $50,000 each.